HazardCreative/RotorHazard-Class-Rank-Heat-Points/README.md

-# RotorHazard Class Rank Last Heat Points
+# RotorHazard Class Rank: Last Heat Points
 "Last Heat Points" class ranking plugin for RotorHazard

 Ranks pilots based on cumulative points of all rounds in each heat in the class, with later heats ranked higher than earlier heats.

 ## Installation

-Copy the `class_rank_heat_points` plugin into the `src/server/plugins` directory in your RotorHazard install.
-Start RotorHazard.
+Install through the "Community Plugins" area within RotorHazard.
+Alternately, or for earlier versions, copy the `class_rank_heat_points` directory from inside `custom_plugins` into the plugins directory of your RotorHazard data directory.

-If installation is successful, the RotorHazard log will contain the message `Loaded plugin module class_rank_heat_points` at startup.

 ## Usage